- Prepare For the Homebuying Process: 30 to 90 Days

 Do your best to get all your ducks in a row and mentally prepare for the responsibilities of homeownership so you’re ready to make a move when you see the perfect place.

-2. Get Preapproved For a Loan: 1 Week
+2. Get Preapproved For a Loan: 3 to 7 Days

 Before you start looking at properties seriously, you should seek pre-approval from a lender.
 Unless you’re able to pay cash, you’ll need to show the seller that you have financing lined up for them to take you seriously.